gearglow/ReptiliaWithATwist/The List.md

 "Constant vigilance!"
 Janet whispered in the back of Elysia's mind as she approached the classroom.

 _Is this going to be another one of those years where the Defense professor tries to kill me?_ Elysia mused. _Lovely._ She set her glasses to active scan as she entered, noting that while Professor Moody was not visible, there _was_ a blob of magic in the back corner of the classroom that was identified as a disillusionment charm.
-She took a desk in front, conjured a sandstone ball, quickly carved runes for an area-effect flash-bang stunner on a command-word trigger, then over-charged it.
+She took a desk in front, conjured a clay ball, quickly press-carved runes for an area-effect flash-bang stunner on a command-word trigger, then over-charged it.

 The other students made their way in and took their seats, wondering where Professor Moody was.
 And then, as the clock ticked over and class began, spell-fire came from the corner.
 Several students screamed, and many fell to stunners.
 Elysia promptly hit the deck and rolled the marble towards the corner, casting a quick shield, shifting her ears closed, and shutting her eyes.